-By the fourth quarter of 2021, however, Malaysia achieved a key milestone in its National COVID-19 Immunisation

-Programme ("PICK") with 90% of its adult Repayment Assistance programmes that population being fully vaccinated.
-This provided opt-in moratoriums on loan/ allowed for some momentum to return to financing facilities, while targeted payment the economy, alongside improved business assistance programmes also continued and consumer sentiment as more sectors throughout the year.
-In November, the were reopened.
+By the fourth quarter of 2021, however, Malaysia achieved a key milestone in its National COVID-19 Immunisation Programme ("PICK") with 90% of its adult population being fully vaccinated.
+This allowed for some momentum to return to the economy, alongside improved business and consumer sentiment as more sectors were reopened.

-This positive development bodes well for a collaboration with the Credit Counselling stronger recovery in 2022, with Malaysia's and Debt Management Agency ("AKPK"), economic growth forecasted to reach 5.5%. was launched, specifically targeting the B50 However, there remains a small downside segment. risk whereby the discovery of new and unpredictable strains of the COVID-19 virus Additionally, through RHB Insurance, we may again disrupt the pace of economic supported affected customers through the recovery.
+This positive development bodes well for a stronger recovery in 2022, with Malaysia's economic growth forecasted to reach 5.5%.
+However, there remains a small downside risk whereby the discovery of new and unpredictable strains of the COVID-19 virus may again disrupt the pace of economic recovery.